KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 The dialog to select a file to open is invoked with `--getopenfilename` or `--getopenurl`.
-These two commands are used in the same way - only the format of the result changes, so every example shown here can be applied for either format.
+These two commands are used in the same way - only the format of the result changes, so every example shown here can be applied to either format.
 You have to specify a starting directory, and can optionally provide a filter.
 Here is a simple example that doesn't provide any filtering, and accesses the current directory: